facebook/react/OVERVIEW.md

 * number of interactions that were traced for this root
 * the commits (each consisting of a timestamp and duration) that were profiled for the root

-This is the minimal information required to render the main Profiler interface.
+This is the minimal information required to render the main ["commit selector"](https://reactjs.org/blog/2018/09/10/introducing-the-react-profiler.html#browsing-commits).

 Here is an example profile summary:
 ```js